mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate_your_plugin_windows.md

 1. When your plugin project opens, navigate to the project's setting by clicking *Project* > *[ProjectName] Properties...*.
 1. In the project's settings, select *All Configurations* and set the platform to *x64*.
 Then, set the *Platform Toolset* to *Visual Studio 2015 (v140)* and the click *Apply*.
 ![Plugin Settings]({{ site.baseurl }}/images/migrate_plugin_windows_cpp.png)
+1. *(Optional)* Rhino 6 plugin are 64-bit only.
+If your project has *Win32* platform support, it is safe to remove it.
+You can do this using *Visual Studio’s Configuation Manager* by clicking *Build* > *Configuation Manager...*.

 ## Modify the project